Managing Finances and Covering the Mortgage During Cancer Treatment

 Know What Your Insurance Will Cover

 Lay out your likely costs so you can create a budget and determine if you'll have trouble paying for housing.
-An important first step is to understand what insurance covers and your share of the cost for covered services and treatments.
+Start by understanding what your insurance covers and what you'll owe for covered services and treatments.

-1. To get your arms around your likely costs, learn important insurance terms.
-A health insurance glossary can help you understand insurance terms such as copayment, coinsurance, deductible, network and out-of-pocket maximum.
+1. To get a handle on your likely costs, learn insurance terms such as copayment, co-insurance, deductible, network and out-of-pocket maximum.

 3. Get creative.
-For example, Rhonda Broussard fully funded her health savings account (HSA).
-HSA's enable you to use pre-tax contributions for medical bills.
-Once she had spent the amount she had put in her HSA, she worked with the hospital to set up an interest-free payment plan with minimum monthly payments until she could fund her HSA again.
+Health savings accounts (HSAs) let you use pre-tax contributions for medical bills.
+Rhonda Broussard fully funded her HSA before treatment.
+When her balance ran out, she worked with the hospital to set up an interest-free payment plan with minimum monthly payments until she could replenish it.

 Out-of-pocket costs are health care expenses that insurance does not pay.
 These costs can add up.
-If you know what they’re likely to be, you can more easily assess if you’ll be able to afford to pay them plus your other expenses, especially housing.
+If you know what to expect, you can better assess whether you can cover medical bills alongside housing and other expenses.

-Always ask what something will cost before you get care.
-Your costs can depend on many factors that can be hard to predict ahead of time.
+Ask what something will cost before you get care.
+Your costs depend on many factors that are hard to predict.
 Still, if you don’t get clear answers, persist.

 Surprise medical bills often arise from costs people don’t think to ask about.
-Make a list of what you could get charged for and ask about them.
-Then, ask what else you could get charged for that you didn’t know to ask.
-Some costs you can expect include:
+List every potential charge you can think of and ask about each one.
+Then ask what else you might be billed for that didn't occur to you.
+Common costs include:

 • Doctor or other provider visits